-By sending at least one PDU Set QoS parameter to the NG-RAN, the SMF requests the NG-RAN to activate PDU Set QoS handling for a given QoS flow and the NG-RAN provides the SMF with an indication of whether the PDU Set based handling is supported.
+By sending at least a combination of PSDB and PSER, or a PSIHI to the NG-RAN, the SMF requests the NG-RAN to activate PDU Set QoS handling for a given QoS flow and the NG-RAN provides the SMF with an indication of whether the PDU Set based handling is supported.
 Based on this indication, SMF may activate the PDU Set identification and marking in the PSA UPF.